yordanossole/airbnb-clone-project/README.md

 # airbnb-clone-project
+- The Airbnb Clone Project is a comprehensive, real-world application designed to simulate the development of a robust booking platform like Airbnb.
+- Airbnb is a web-based platform, where travellers can find and book short-term rentals all over the world.
+[Airbnb](https://www.airbnb.com/)

 ## Team Roles
+### 1. Business analyst (BA)
+- Understands customer’s business processes

+- Translates customer business needs into requirements

+### 2. Product owner (PO)
+- Holds responsibility for a product vision and evolution

+- Makes sure the final product meets customer requirements

+### 3. Project manager (PM)
+- Makes sure a product or its part is delivered on time and within budget

+- Manages and motivates the software development team

+### 4. Software architect
+- Designs a high-level software architecture

+- Selects appropriate tools and platforms to implement the product vision

+- Sets up code quality standards and performs code reviews

-### 1. Backend Developer
+### 5. Backend Developer
-- **Description**: Focuses on server-side logic, APIs, and integration with databases/services.
+- Focuses on server-side logic, APIs, and integration with databases/services.
-- **Responsibilities**:
 - Develops and maintains the core application logic.
 - Implements security and data protection measures.
 - Optimizes performance and scalability.

 ### 2. Technology Stack
 - **Technologies**: Django, PostgreSQL, GraphQL
 - **Django**